Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 LOUISIANA: RIVER SETTLEMENTS

-The Mouton/Bastarache clan were among the earliest Acadians to reach Louisiana, coming from Halifax to New Orleans via St.-Domingue in 1765.
-They did not follow the Joseph Broussard dit Beausoleil party to the Bayou Teche valley, however, but settled in the established Acadian community of Cabanocé/St.-Jacques, now St. James Parish, on the river above New Orleans.
+The Mouton/Bastarache clan were among the earliest Acadians to reach Louisiana, coming from Halifax via St.-Domingue in 1765.
+They did not follow the Broussard dit Beausoleil party to the Bayou Teche valley, however, but settled in the established Acadian community of Cabanocé/St.-Jacques, now St. James Parish, on the river above New Orleans.
 Anne died at Cabanocé by 1768, in her 50s, the year her husband Salvator remarried.
 In the late 1760s or early 1770s, Isabelle followed her husband Jean dit Neveu and Salvator's sons Marin and Jean to the Teche Valley, where the Mouton family thrived.
-She died along the Teche in April 1798; the priest who recorded her burial said she was 65 years old, but she was 51.
-Louis Mouton, meanwhile, did not follow his kinsmen to the Atakapas District but remained at St.-Jacques.
+She died along the Teche in April 1798; the priest who recorded her burial said she was 65 years old, but she was only 51.
+Louis Mouton, meanwhile, did not follow his kinsmen to the Attakapas District but remained at St.-Jacques.
 Marie-Modeste Bastarache lived to a ripe old age.
-She died at Baton Rouge, on the river above St. James, in August 1818; the priest who recorded her burial said she was 90 years old, but she was "only" 85.
+She died at Baton Rouge in August 1818; the priest who recorded her burial said she was 90 years old, but she was "only" 85.

 CONCLUSION